levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/sharing-your-story/sharing-your-story.md

 	Organizers or facilitators can create the spectrogram statements in advance, or they can crowd-source them at the event.
 To do this, get participants into small groups of 3 to 5 people and provide each group 5 to 10 minutes to list out as many statements that relate to the gathering as they can think of.
 Once their time is up, they should choose their favorite three statements and be prepared to share them with the group.

 	Additionally, you can use the Spectrogram exercise to gauge interests or commitments for moving forward.
-One favorite statement for this exercise is, â€œI know exactly what I want to accomplish during this gatheringâ€, which helps tease out motivations and give facilitators an idea of how intentional or prepared participants are.
-Another fun one is, â€œI will take shareable notes during the eventâ€.
+One favorite statement for this exercise is, “I know exactly what I want to accomplish during this gathering”, which helps tease out motivations and give facilitators an idea of how intentional or prepared participants are.
+Another fun one is, “I will take shareable notes during the event”.

-- **When the Wind Blows** is a fast way to gauge participantsâ€™ experience, interests and background.
+- **When the Wind Blows** is a fast way to gauge participants’ experience, interests and background.
 Start with everyone against one wall and explain that there are strong wind gusts coming from the wall.
 Whenever the wind blows for a particular skill, experience or attribute, the persons with that attribute will blow into the room and then back to the wall.

-	For example, the facilitator would say, â€œThereâ€™s a great wind for all of the parents,â€ and all of the parents would move forward from the wall into the room and then back to the wall.
+	For example, the facilitator would say, “There’s a great wind for all of the parents,” and all of the parents would move forward from the wall into the room and then back to the wall.

 	Some examples of wind gusts that may be good to explore: The wind blows for brothers / sisters / artists / technologists / singers / people who can ride a bike / people who think there are aliens / people who sing in the shower